Antipode-SOSP23/antipode-deathstarbench/README.md

 ./maestro --gcp socialNetwork deploy -config CONFIG_FILE -clients NUM_CLIENTS
 ```
 You can either build your own deployment configuration file, or you one already existing.
-For instance, for SOSP'23 plots you should use the `configs/gcp/socialNetwork/us-eu.yml` config.
+For instance, for SOSP'23 plots both `configs/gcp/socialNetwork/us-eu.yml` and `configs/gcp/socialNetwork/us-sg.yml` configurations where used with `1` client.

 After deploy is done you can start the DeathStarBench services with:
 ```zsh